 Here you can find both my scientific publications and science journalism pieces published for a variety of external sources.
 For more samples of my writing and updates on my current fieldwork, please visit the BLOG page.

 McInturf, A., Steel, A., Buckhorn, M., Sandstrom, P., Slager, C.J., Fangue, N., Klimley, A.P., Caillaud, D. (in prep).
-A novel application of hydrodynamic models: Examining behavioral response to current in broadnose sevengill sharks (Notorynchus cepedianus).
+Examining behavioral response to current in broadnose sevengill sharks (Notorynchus cepedianus) using a hydrodynamic model.

 McInturf, A., Pollack, L., Yang, L.H., and Spiegel, O. (in prep).
 The importance of animal movement for nutrient distribution and ecosystem subsidies.